EthanThatOneKid/pastforward/README.md

 - Click on New repository secret.
 - Name the secret `MODAL_TOKEN` and paste the Modal token you generated.

-Make a change to the main branch of your repository to trigger a deployment.
+Push a commit to the main branch of your GitHub repository to trigger a deployment.